glycerine/bambam/README.md

 demo
 -----

 See rw.go.txt.
 To see all the files compiled together in one project: (a) comment out the defer in the rw_test.go file; (b) run `go test`; (c) then `cd testdir_*` and look at the sample project files there. (d). run `go build` in the testdir_ to rebuild the binary.
-Notice that you will need all four .go files to successfully build:
+Notice that you will need all three .go files to successfully build:

 ~~~
-go.capnp  rw.go  schema.capnp.go  translateCapn.go  # the four files in the testdir_* directory
+rw.go  schema.capnp.go  translateCapn.go
 ~~~

 example: